Understanding the Meaning and Types of Real Estate

 • Land Acquisition: Developers acquire land, often in areas with growth potential.

-• Planning and Zoning: The development project must comply with local zoning laws and regulations.
+• Planning and Zoning: The project must comply with local zoning laws and regulations.

-• Construction: Home builders construct residential, commercial, or industrial structures.
+• Construction: Builders construct residential, commercial, or industrial structures.

-• Financing: Development projects are typically financed through equity and debt.
+• Financing: Projects are typically financed through a mix of equity and debt.

 Property Management